 - Group games

 Every year the entire camp gathers to celebrate the lives of the survivors and the departed in Celebration of Life.
 Staff and campers decorate ornaments in honor of or in memory of their friends and have a chance to share about their favorite camp memories and the friends they've made.
 They plant a tree together, and children and staff place their ornaments on the newly planted tree.
-When campers and staff return each year, they see the special trees they have planted growing.

 Leadership In Training Program